Metso Drives Efficient Manufacturing Operations with Quick Base

 Order managers can now access all order-related data quickly to identify possible trouble spots and assign action items to resolve those issues.

 "If we get an order that takes 40 weeks to manufacture, we need to pay close attention to the first two or three weeks," says Buckley.
 "If we don't get our materials driving in the first month or so, we're going to have problems."

 Custom reports for high-priority orders

 Order managers can "flag" high-priority orders for special tracking, utilizing the flexible reporting capabilities built into Quick Base.

 The order management workflow in Quick Base has enabled Metso to standardize the order management process.
 This makes it easier to train employees and share workload.

 Greater process efficiency and improved management tools have led to cost savings for Metso.
-For example, streamlining the engineering change notice (ECN) process from a manual one (in which engineers physically collected signatures from various departments) to an automated one (in which digital signatures are collected within the Quick Base workflow) has saved six engineering man months per year, according to Buckley.
+For example, Metso automated their Engineering Change Notice process, so engineers were no longer physically collecting signatures from various departments.
+By eliminating manual processes, Metso has saved six engineering man months per year, according to Buckley.

 A Model for the Future

-Since implementing its Quick Base apps, Metso quickly realized other opportunities to solve challenges with Quick Base.
+Since implementing its Quick Base apps, Metso quickly realized other opportunities to solve challenges.
 The improvement in factory to factory communications, inventory control, and engineering efficiency continue to be developed.
 Quick access to integrated manufacturing and engineering data is now a reality.